Nordkuma/locationchanger/README.md

 # Don’t require password immediately after sleep or screen saver begins
 osascript -e 'tell application "System Events" to set require password to wake of security preferences to false'
 ```

-### Notifications

-*Location Changer* includes support for notifications through the macOS Notification system (via the AppleScript/osascript interface).
-By default, *Location Changer* will display a notification whenever the Location is changed.
-This behavior can be changed by editing the `ENABLE_NOTIFICATIONS` variable in the config file.
-The following values are accepted:

-* `0` - disable notifications
-* `1` - enable notifications whenever the Location is changed
-* `2` - enable notifications whenever a Wi-Fi network is joined, regardless of if the Location was changed

 ## Troubleshooting